Sudowoodo: Appearances

 Sudowoodo originally appeared in Pokémon Gold and Silver.
 In these games, Sudowoodo appears as an obstacle, being mistaken for a tree by the player-character.
 It is only revealed to be a Pokémon once the player uses an item called a Squirt Bottle on it, causing it to attack.
-From this point, the player can defeat, capture, flee from, or force Sudowoodo; whichever action is taken, Sudowoodo will cease blocking the path.
+From this point, the player can defeat, capture, or flee from Sudowoodo; whichever action is taken, Sudowoodo will cease blocking the path.
 It is the only Sudowoodo that can be obtained in these games without trading.
 It is only available in Pokémon Ruby and Sapphire via trading.
 In the third version of these games, Pokémon Emerald, a single Sudowoodo appears at a location called the Battle Frontier.
 It appears in Pokémon Colosseum as a Shadow Pokémon that the protagonist can purify.
-Pokémon Diamond and Pearl adds a new pre-evolution form called Bonsly, only able to evolve once it learns the technique "Mimic".
+Pokémon Diamond and Pearl adds a new baby form called Bonsly, only able to evolve once it learns the technique "Mimic".
 Sudowoodo is only able to be obtained in Pearl, where it was the first game where the Pokémon became widely available.
 It could also be found in the wild in Pokémon Platinum, the accompanying third version to Diamond and Pearl.
 It appears in Pokémon X and Y, sometimes appearing with a group of Trevenant, a Grass-type tree Pokémon.
 In Pokémon Scarlet and Violet, a Sudowoodo is featured as the ace of Gym Leader Brassius' Grass-type team.
 These games introduce a function called Terastallization, which allows a Pokémon to change type.
-This Sudowoodo will turn from Rock type to Grass type.
+This Sudowoodo will turn from Rock-type to Grass-type.

 In Pokémon TCG Pocket, Sudowoodo was introduced in the Triumphant Light set of cards, labeled a Fighting-type Pokémon.
 The card has a single attack that does increased damage to EX Pokémon.
+In the Pokémon TV series, the character Brock obtains a Bonsly in the Pokémon: Battle Frontier season which eventually evolved into a Sudowoodo.
+It also appears in the season Pokémon the Series: Diamond and Pearl.
+Starting out as a crybaby as Bonsly, Sudowoodo becomes a powerful Pokémon of Brock's and one who strongly respects him.